jfairbank/revalidate/README.md

-Revalidate was originally created as a helper library for composing and reusing common validations to generate validate functions for [redux-form](https://github.com/erikras/redux-form).
+Revalidate was originally created as a helper library for composing and reusing common validations to generate validate functions for [Redux Form](https://github.com/erikras/redux-form).
 It became evident that the validators that revalidate can generate are pretty agnostic about how they are used.
 They are just functions that take a value and return an error message if the value is invalid.